yohanness29/Toolz/README.md

 - 1 seconde mode: You just have 1 seconde to memorize all the next pieces and tipe it in order.

 # Credits
-Special thank-you to Koeyk who is the best Tetris Teacher. without him, i could not have the idea to create this "practice game".
+Special thanks to Koeyk who is the best Tetris Teacher.
+Without him, i could not have the idea to create this "practice game".